-Submission of such conduct or those advances is made explicitly or implicitly a term or condition of employment; or

-- Submission to or rejection of such conduct or advances or requests by an individual is used as the basis for employment decisions affecting the individual; or - Such conduct or advances or requests has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile or offensive working environment, even if the individual is not the intended target.
+- 1. Submission to such conduct is made explicitly or implicitly a term or condition of employment; or - 2.
+Submission to or rejection of such conduct by an employee is used as the basis for employment decisions affecting the employee; or - 3.
+Such conduct has the purpose or effect of substantially interfering with an employee's work performance or creating an intimidating, hostile or offensive working environment.